kubicorn/kubicorn/README.md

 ### Snapshot

 `kubicorn` allows a user to take a snapshot of a Kubernetes cluster, and run the image in any cloud at any time.
+A snapshot is compressed file that will represent intedend infrastructure **and** intended application definitions.
+Take a snap, save a snap, deploy a snap.

+### Enforce

+`kubicorn` is built as a library and a framework.
+Thus allowing it to be easily vendored into operator and controller patterns to enforce indeded state of infrastructure.